HIMANSHU17GAUR/la-ace-find-seller/README.md

-Demonstration of one way sync by higa
+Demonstration of one way sync by higa 24 Apr 2021